pbprasad99/algorithmic_pareto/docs/Algorithms/Array_Partitioning/Hoare.md

          rl            Iter 2 END
     ```

+Now the hoare partitioning subroutine will reduce r by half in each iteration.
+And quickselect is called LOG(n) times in the worst case, when k = 0.
-The complexity is reduced to nLOG(n) now.
+The complexity is reduced to LOG(n)*LOG(n).

 Here is the implementation :